khairil-izwani/docker-webservlet-console/README.md

                 CMD ["/bin/bash", "-c","java -jar /opt/servlet/host.jar & <our script here>"]
            ```

-        2. navigate to the folder run the Dockerfile `docker build -t <myimage>:1.5 .`
+        2. navigate to the folder run the Dockerfile `docker build -t <myimage>:1.5 .` to create a new image.

-3. If we want to directly copy the container.jar file from the host to a container, we will need to use volume to mount the host directory inside the container (assume container.jar is added in /usr folder in the host). e.g.

-   `docker run -i -t -v /usr:/root mattdm/fedora /bin/bash`

-   Then inside the container, we navigate to /root folder and copy the container.jar

-   After we do this, usually we will commit this container and create a new image. **Then the new container created from    this new image will still have the directory to host unmounted**.
-This might raise a security concern.
-To solve this     issue, we can recreate a new image from this container.

-4. To use Dockerfile is an easier way to copy container.jar (or the jdk/jre) to container if we prefer to copy them directly instead of downloading from docker repository.
-The example below will copy the jdk and container.jar and execute the container.jar automatically when container is started.

-                TODO